jkaye2012/jackal-lisp/docs/sahara/bytecode.md

 index may be deallocated if there are no other active owners.
 The stored value is left on the stack following the operation.

-#### `heap_yield_down`

-`heap_yield_down` transfers dynamic allocation ownership from the current stack frame to the next.
-This moves ownership _down_ the stack (e.g., into the stack frame of the next called function).
-The operation expects the allocation to be placed onto the data stack, then leaves it on the stack for consumption by a subsequent operation.
-An arbitrary number of allocations can be yielded down, but the operation following the yields must be a `call`.

-#### `heap_yield_up`

-`heap_yield_up` transfers dynamic allocation ownership from the current stack frame to the previous.
-This moves ownership _up_ the stack (e.g., into the stack frame after a `return`).
-The operation expects the allocation to be placed onto the data stack, then leaves it on the stack for consumption by a subsequent operation.
-An arbitrary number of allocations can be yielded up, but the operation following the yields must be a `return`.

 #### `heap_read`

 `heap_read` reads a value from a field within a dynamic allocation.
 The allocation to read from should be on the data stack, while the immediate parameter denotes the field index to be read.

-#### `heap_swap`

-`heap_swap` exchanges the ownership of two dynamically owned allocations.
-The data stack should contain the two owning allocations.
-The field offset in `abc` corresponds to the first allocation on the stack, while the extended instruction contains the field offset to the second allocation on the stack.
-The first allocation on the stack is left on the data stack.

-#### `heap_move`

-#### `heap_swap_local`

-`heap_swap_local` exchanges the ownership of a dynamically owned allocation and an owned stack local.
-The data stack should contain the owning allocation, while the extended instruction contains the field offset into the allocation.
-The allocation that was previously owned by the stack local is left on the data stack.

-#### `heap_give_local`

-#### `heap_take_local`